 - 1 pinch cayenne pepper

 Other than getting 7-8 hours of sleep a night, staying hydrated is the most important thing you can do to help keep your body functioning at optimum levels.
 So this drink is just water with a squeezed lemon slice and a pinch of cayenne pepper.
-The lemon not only tastes good, but is also has an alkaline forming effect on your body's system which can help your body maintain a healthy pH level.
+The lemon not only tastes good, but is also has an alkaline forming effect on your body's system which can help your body maintain a healthy pH level*.
 The cayenne pepper helps raise energy levels naturally and provides protection for your heart by helping to maintain proper cardiovascular movement throughout the body.
 Combining this with 4-5 glasses of regular water will bring you up to your recommended 8 glasses of water per day!

 The Quick Fix (center) - as needed, during the day